Yesterday, Jane Litte revealed on Dear Author that she was New Adult romance author Jen Frederick. The reaction has not been universal love, however.

 On the Other Hand

-Because Jane Litte has recommended some NA books I’ve loved (e.g., Sarina Bowen’s The Year We Fell Down The Year We Fell Down New Price: $17.95 Old Price: $19.95 You Save: ), I figured I’d probably like her books.
+Because Jane Litte has recommended some NA books I’ve loved (e.g., Sarina Bowen’s The Year We Fell Down New Price: (as of 10/20/2019 03:56 UTC) ), I figured I’d probably like her books.
 So I picked up the first one (which is free, btw), and I’ll read it when I get around to that part of my TBR pile.
 However, I’ll not link to it here.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."